I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 AI Determines Conditions

-In traditional e-commerce sites, users need to set categories and filter conditions themselves.
-With MCP Apps, AI determines conditions from natural language and calls the tool, so users can simply ask "Do you have any blue shoes from brand X?"
+Traditional e-commerce sites require users to set categories and filter conditions themselves.
+With MCP Apps, AI interprets conditions from natural language and calls tools, so users can simply ask "Do you have blue shoes from XX brand?"

-While MCP tool return values are basically text, for cases like product listings where you want to compare images, prices, and categories in a list, text alone is insufficient.
-With MCP Apps, you can display rich card UIs created with React inline in the chat.
+While MCP tool return values are basically text, for things like product listings where you want to compare images, prices, and categories in a list, text alone is insufficient.
+MCP Apps lets you display rich card UIs created with React inline in chats.

-As you view results, you can continue the conversation with "How about something more casual?" or "Within a $100 budget," and the AI will adjust the conditions and call the tool again.
-This enables the experience of finding products while conversing with AI.
+While viewing results, you can continue the conversation with "Do you have something more casual?" or "Within a $100 budget," and the AI will adjust conditions and call the tool again.
+This creates an experience of exploring products while bouncing ideas off the AI.

 Architecture

-1. MCP Streamable HTTP Transport — Handling MCP protocol communication from Claude Desktop
+1. MCP Streamable HTTP Transport — Handles MCP protocol communication from Claude Desktop

-2. REST API Server — Responding to product data retrieval requests from React UI
+2. REST API Server — Responds to product data retrieval requests from React UI

-Streamable HTTP Transport is the transport used for MCP remote communication.
-From client to server, it uses regular HTTP POST; from server to client, it returns streaming responses via SSE (Server-Sent Events).
+Streamable HTTP Transport is a transport used for MCP remote communication.
+From client to server it uses standard HTTP POST, and from server to client it returns streaming responses via SSE (Server-Sent Events).

-All of these run on AWS Lambda + Function URL.
+All of this runs on AWS Lambda + Function URL.
 The infrastructure is managed with AWS CDK and can be deployed with a single cdk deploy command.

 Technology Stack